-- Restricted The restricted component of net position consists of restricted assets reduced by liabilities and deferred inflows of resources related to those assets.
+- Net Investment in Capital Assets The net investment in capital assets component of net position consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets.
+Deferred outflows of resources and deferred inflows of resources that are attributable to the acquisition, construction, or improvement of those assets or related debt should be included in this component of net position. - Restricted The restricted component of net position consists of restricted assets reduced by liabilities and deferred inflows of resources related to those assets.
 Generally, a liability relates to restricted assets if the asset results from a resource flow that also results in the recognition of a liability or if the liability will be liquidated with the restricted assets reported.
-Assets are reported as restricted when constraints are placed on asset use either externally, by creditors, grantors, contributors, or imposed by law through constitutional provision or enabling legislation. - Unrestricted The unrestricted component of net position is the net amount of the assets, deferred outflows of resources, liabilities, and deferred inflows of resources that are not included in the determination of net investment in capital assets or the restricted component of net position.

-Statement of Activities (SOA) - The purpose of a statewide Statement of Activities is to identify the extent to which each major state program is supported by general state revenues or is self-financed through fees and intergovernmental aid.
+Assets are reported as restricted when constraints are placed on asset use either externally, by creditors, grantors, contributors, or imposed by law through constitutional provision or enabling legislation. - Unrestricted The unrestricted component of net position is the net amount of the assets, deferred outflows of resources, liabilities, and deferred inflows of resources that are not included in the determination of net investment in capital assets or the restricted component of net position. - Statement of Activities (SOA) The purpose of a statewide Statement of Activities is to identify the extent to which each major state program is supported by general state revenues or is self-financed through fees and intergovernmental aid.
 For governmental activities, a major program is defined as a function.
 For business type activities, a major program is an identifiable activity.

+Fund financial statements.
 The state also presents the fund financial statements that focus on major individual funds of the state with nonmajor funds aggregated into a single column regardless of fund type.
 In conjunction with the fund statements, the state presents a summary reconciliation between the fund financial statements and the government-wide financial statements.